 USB detection for CASIO calculators¶

-When looking for CASIO calculators, the following vendor and product identifiers (VID/PID) can be used:
+When looking for CASIO calculators, the following USB metadata can be found in the wild:

 |